pegaltier/awesome-utils-dev/utils-coding/utils-css.md

 ## POSITION

+- https://youtu.be/7CACVgIZQ1k CSS Positioning Crash Course

 - position property specifies the type of positioning method used for an element (static, relative, fixed, absolute or sticky).
 - by default html elements are position: static; in this case these adjusting properties below will not do anything.
 - after choosing a position then html elements are then positioned using the adjusting properties: top, bottom, left and right.
-But those adjusting properties will work differently depending on the position value:
+But those adjusting properties will work differently depending on the position value (see below) relative and absolute can also be adjusted using inset-block and inset-inline

 ### OPTIONS
 - position: static; # element is not affected by the adjusting properties. (they are shown in order they are defined, top to bottom, z-index is automaticly defined as 0)